 The performance of the application and device must be periodically analyzed and measured.
 A device is usually measured on the basis of battery consumption, network connectivity, data consumption and camera performance at different resolutions.

 Enterprise mobile apps are one of the essential parts of an enterprise security ecosystem, extending from mobile devices to the cloud and the data centre.
 Simply starting and stopping a mobile software initiative with mobile device management (MDM) is not sufficient.
 An enhanced mechanism should be employed to safeguard the data that the device accesses, stores or transmits.

 Mobility brings complexity and so, enterprises are employing a strategic approach to manage mobile devices and maximize business opportunities whilst minimizing the IT challenges and risk.

-Standardizing on just one type of mobile device is no longer sufficient, as there are multiple mobile device operating systems in the market and so, enterprises need to get smart on managing and securing these varying systems.
+Standardizing on just one type of mobile device is no longer sufficient, as there is multiple mobile device operating systems in the market and so, enterprises need to get smart on managing and securing these varying systems.
 Corporations are required to create a mobile policy checklist and review it periodically as new devices get included with even new functionalities.
 Also, the device must be authenticated before it is allowed to access corporate data.

 Whether an enterprise operates in a local or global environment, it should be understood how data travels and where it is stored.
 Sometimes, it may be necessary to encrypt data as well.

-Merely building one or two mobile apps will not deliver high end results.
-The real benefit can only be realized by developing an enterprise wide mobile application ecosystem.
+Merely building one or two mobile apps will not deliver high-end results.
+The real benefit can only be realized by developing an enterprise-wide mobile application ecosystem.
 Continued innovation and realigning the enterprise strategy with business objectives is the key to success.